 Even minor injuries can occasionally result in tears of the ACL when the force if just right - from walking down a step to standing up from a chair.

 With sports injuries, people often hear a popping noise and sensation followed by knee swelling, instability, and pain.
 When the injury is minor, they may feel ill, with limited knee pain and a sense of knee instability or loss of range of motion.

 A physical exam by a doctor is performed to determine if the tibia maintains a normal relationship with the femur during stress (Lachman test and pivot shift tests).
 Knee pain with movements, swelling, and tenderness may also be present.
 MRI to see any damage to ligaments, tendons, muscles, and knee cartilage.

 If the physical exam in inconclusive, then an MRI is warranted to evaluate the integrity of the ACL and evaluate for other causes of knee pain.

-Doctors use a grade to diagnose how severe your ACL tear is.
+Doctors use a grade to indicate the severity of the ACL injury.

 Treatment plans depend on the severity of injury, patient age, and the activity level of the patient.

 After the initial injury, icing, elevation, ace bandaging, and anti-inflammatory medicines are recommended.

 Grade 1 or 2 injuries: Braces and physical therapy will help support while strengthening the muscles and allowing the ACL to heal.

 Grade 3 injury in young and athletic patients